 - From 1793 to 1794, Robespierre Convection used strict policies and brutal punishment to gain effective control.

 - All opposers were shut down, imprisoned, or incarcerated.

 - If found guilty, they were mercilessly guillotined in public settings to send a message.

 - Meat and bread were rationed, and peasants suffered losses due to selling at fixed prices set by the government.

 Directory Rules France

 - A new constitution abolished voting on non-propertied sections of society.

 - It introduced a directory that was elected by two legislative councils.

-- The clashing of the directory with the legislative paved the way to the rise of Military dictator, Napoleon Bonaparte.
+- The clashing of the directory with the legislative paved the way for the rise of the Military dictator, Napoleon Bonaparte.